meteakca/meteakca/content/event/example/index.md

 ---
 title: "AECT 2021 Presentation: Design and Development of a Unity 3D based middle school CS curriculum"
-abstract: >-
-  In this session, we will describe the design process of a middle school computer science curriculum based on an industry-standard game-development software: Unity 3D.
+abstract: "In this session, we will describe the design process of a middle school computer science curriculum based on an industry-standard game-development software: Unity 3D."
 location: AECT 2021 (Virtual)
 date: 2021-10-28T17:04:39.690Z
 date_end: 2021-10-28T17:04:40.995Z